Corporate Governance

 (1) Promotion of woman to management positions

-With regard to hiring women, the Company promotes the hiring of new female graduates, and in mid-career hiring, we are proactively hiring women and promoting them to management positions.
-The target for the number of female managers is five on a non-consolidated basis, and as of March 31, 2023, there were two female managers.
-As for the promotion of women to management positions, the percentage of potential candidates among all employees is small at this time, and we will continue to expand the candidate pool by strengthening support for career development and recruitment.
-At the Ordinary General Meeting of Shareholders held on June 21, 2023, a resolution was approved to appoint one female outside director, who assumed her position on July 1, 2023.
-Two female Executive Officers were also appointed on July 14, 2023.
-Further, one female director has been appointed at a subsidiary of the Company.
+Regarding hiring women, the Company promotes the hiring of new female graduates, and in mid-career hiring, we are actively hiring women and promoting them to management positions.
+The target for the number of female managers is five on a non-consolidated basis, and as of March 31, 2024, there were two female managers.
+As for the promotion of women to management positions, the percentage of potential candidates among all employees is small at this time, but we will continue to expand the candidate pool by strengthening support for career development and recruitment.
+As of March 31, 2024, we have appointed one female outside director and two female executive officers.
+Furthermore, one female director has been appointed at a subsidiary of the Company.

 (2) Promotion of foreign nationals to management positions

-To retain human resources who share our management principles and possess abilities required by the Group, the Company makes no distinction between Japanese and foreign national employees when recruiting new graduates and mid-career hires with an aim to create a diverse organization.
+To retain human resources who share our Management Principles and possess abilities required by the Group, the Company makes no distinction between Japanese and foreign national employees when recruiting new graduates and mid-career hires with the aim of creating a diverse organization.
 The Company has long promoted foreign nationals to management positions based on their abilities without regard for nationality or other factors.
-As of March 31, 2023, foreign nationals accounted for only 1.2% (six people) of our workforce on a non-consolidated basis, most of whom are new graduates.
+As of March 31, 2024, foreign nationals accounted for only 1.3% (seven people) of our workforce on a nonconsolidated basis, most of whom are new graduates.
 We have not set targets for the ratio of foreign national employees in management positions or the number of management positions.
-We will first give priority to retaining foreign national, then consider targets for the number of managers at a later stage.
+We will first give priority to retaining foreign nationals, then consider targets for the number of managers at a later stage.

 (3) Promotion of mid-career hires to management positions

-To retain human resources who share our management principles and have the abilities required by the Group, we proactively recruit mid-career hires with various experiences, skills, and qualifications who are expected to achieve immediate results, in addition to the regular hiring of new graduates with an aim to create a diverse organization.
-The Company has long promoted new graduates and mid-career hires without distinction to management positions, and based on their abilities.
+To retain human resources who share our Management Principles and have abilities required by the Group, we actively recruit mid-career hires with various experience, skills, and qualifications who can be expected to achieve immediate results, in addition to the regular hiring of new graduates, with the aim of creating a diverse organization.
+The Company has long promoted new graduates and mid-career hires without distinction to management positions, based on their abilities.
 Since the ratio of mid-career hires and the number of management positions is sufficient, no specific targets have been set.

 <Summary and status of human resource development and internal environment improvement policies in order to ensure diversity>